-DISABILITY SUPPORT SERVICES AND ACCOMMODATIONS
+DISABILITY AND ACCESSIBILITY SUPPORT SERVICES

-The mission of Disability Support Services is to assist in creating an accessible community where student with disabilities have an equal opportunity to fully participate in all aspects of the educational environment.
+The mission of Disability and Accessibility Support Services is to assist in creating an accessible community where student with disabilities have an equal opportunity to fully participate in all aspects of the educational environment.
 Because of our belief in the dignity of each person, and through compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act as amended in 2008, we strive to promote students' independence and to ensure recognition of their abilities, not disabilities.

-Disability support services are available to currently enrolled students who have a documented disability that substantially limits them in one or more major life activities.
+Disability and Accessibility Support services are available to currently enrolled students who have a documented disability that substantially limits them in one or more major life activities.
 Individuals eligible for services include, but are not limited to, the following types of disabilities: mobility, orthopedic, hearing, visual, learning, psychological, and attentional.

-Course syllabi will feature the following statement for Disability Support Services:
+Course syllabi will feature the following statement for Disability and Accessibility Support Services:

-If you need an accommodation because of a disability, have emergency medical information to share, or if you need special arrangements in case the building must be evacuated, please contact:
+If you require an accommodation due to a disability, pregnancy, emergency medical condition or need special arrangements in case of a building evacuation, please contact:

-Emilie Wetherington, M. A.

-Director of Disability Support Services.

-McNichols Campus Library, Room 328

-Email: gallegem@udmercy.edu

-Phone: 313-993-1158

-It is very important for students to be proactive with regard to requesting their disability accommodations every semester.
-Students are encouraged to have open communication with their professors.
-However, it is never a requirement for students to disclose their disabilities to anyone except the

-Director of Disability Support Services, and only if they wish to request accommodations.
-You must be registered with Disability Support Services and your faculty must receive official notification from the DSS office before they can make arrangements for your accommodations.
+Laura Bagdady Assistant Director Disability & Accessibility Support Services Student Success Center Room 319, McNichols Campus Library Email: bagdadlm@udmercy.edu 313-993-1158 It is very important for students to be proactive with regard to requesting their disability accommodations every semester.
+While it is never required that you disclose your disability to your professors, all students at Detroit Mercy are encouraged to talk with their professors to discuss their needs and concerns.
+However, you must be registered with Disability & Accessibility Support Services, and your faculty must receive official notification from their office before they can make arrangements for your accommodations.

-(Updated July 18, 2018)
+(Updated July 25, 2019)